DaveKaretnyk/parsing-utils2/check-python33-manual/readme.txt

   its purpose for now. :-)
 * Related to previous comment - processing could be made more efficient (some obvious things to try).
+* See TODOs in readme.txt check-python27-manual project, some might apply here also.